peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

     public static PeterO.Numbers.ERational FromString(
         string str);

-Creates a rational number from a string that represents a number.
+Creates a rational number from a text string that represents a number.
 See  `FromString(String, int, int)`  for more information.

 <b>Parameters:</b>